elastacloud/cloud-operating-model/README.md

 Time/Throughput equality.

-### Cloud Philosophy

 There are some key thought processes that Elastacloud has adopted when building this solution.
 The document, the project and the solution needs to be viewed through these glasses, with this mind-set, from this position of understanding.
 These are outlined here in order that the overall approach is understood by the reader.

-### Cloud Value

-The key tenets of a cloud solution are:

-1. Agility
-    1. Cloud solutions are controlled through communication with a Fabric, that giant builder of systems that resides inside the datacentre.
-    1. Communication with the Fabric is through secured API interaction
-    1. The Fabric communication is software mediated through portals and that could be software that you control
-        1. You may define this software as scripts or compiled applications
-        1. In pure terms, the software generates the API traffic that is equivalent to that you may generate in a portal
-    1. On receipt of a request, the Fabric will immediately provision software, allowing for real time infrastructure provision
-1. Scale
-    1. From the point of view of the Fabric consumer, the Cloud is of infinite scale; it has infinite capacity in storage and compute
-    1. Provisioning resources within the Cloud allows for geographic distribution of workload with no privilege; North Europe and East Japan are equivalent technologically
-        1. It should be noted that economically there may be variance due to vendor issues such as land price differences between Dublin and Tokyo
-    1. Once provisioned Cloud Services are mutable in their scale;
-        1.	they may grow or shrink as differing demands are placed on them
-        1. Such abilities include the notion of auto-scale and elasticity
 1. Economy
     1. Cloud solutions are pay-as-you-go, a pay per consumption model
     1. Turning off utilised resources immediately reduces the associated expense